On the Spectral Efficiency Limits of an OAM-based Multiplexing Scheme: Channel matrix

 where $\mathbf{U}\in\mathbb{C}^{N_R\times N_R}$ and $\mathbf{V}\in\mathbb{C}^{N_T\times N_T}$ are the unitary matrices containing the left and right singular vectors of $\mathbf{H}$, respectively, while $\boldsymbol{\Sigma}\in\mathbb{C}^{N_R\times N_T}$ is a rectangular diagonal matrix whose elements are the singular values of $\mathbf{H}$ arranged by decreasing magnitude.
 The diagonal entries $\Sigma_{ii}$ determine the gains of the independent subchannels identified by the coefficients $\xi^{\substack{\text{{ {T}}}}}_n=V_{ni}$ and $\xi^{\substack{\text{{ {R}}}}}_p=U^\ast_{pi}$.

-Fig. \ref{fig_CrossedUCA} shows a communication link consisting of a couple of facing uniform circular arrays (UCAs) made of eight crossed half-wave dipoles.
-The intensity and phase electric field profiles of the first three circularly polarized channel modes relative to the considered system are displayed in Fig. \ref{fig_SingularModes} for a frequency $f=584$ MHz in the UHF band and a radius $R=1$ m for both the arrays.
+Fig. \ref{fig_Gaffo1} shows a communication link consisting of a couple of facing uniform circular arrays (UCAs) made of eight crossed half-wave dipoles.
+For the considered system the feed coefficients $V_{ni}$ are obtained by performing the SVD of the channel matrix (\ref{eq_f4}), where the effective heights can be properly chosen in order to account for the emission of circularly polarized radiation.
+The corresponding intensity and phase profiles of the electric field (\ref{eq_f1bis}) for the first three circularly polarized channel modes are displayed in Fig. \ref{fig_Gaffo2} for a frequency $f=584$ MHz in the UHF band and a radius $R=1$ m for both the arrays.